DataDog/hiring-engineers/answers.md

 	- sum_my_metric
 	![alt text](https://github.com/Alexandrecorre/hiring-engineers/blob/solutions-engineer/my_metric_sum_config.PNG)

-## Set the Timeboard's timeframe to the past 5 minutes
+* Set the Timeboard's timeframe to the past 5 minutes
-## Take a snapshot of this graph and use the @ notation to send it to yourself.
+* Take a snapshot of this graph and use the @ notation to send it to yourself.

 On the picture, you will see the timeboard showing the value of my_metric for the last 5 minutes and my snapshot.

 ![alt text](https://github.com/Alexandrecorre/hiring-engineers/blob/solutions-engineer/screenshot4.PNG)

-## Bonus Question: What is the Anomaly graph displaying?
+* **Bonus Question**: What is the Anomaly graph displaying?

 The anomaly graph is displaying the trend of the metric, hightlighning when the value doesn't match the trend

-# Monitoring Data
+## Monitoring Data

 On the screenshot, you will find the configuration of the monitor :
 	- the alert threshold,